-Course Outline:

-The course will begin with a two week introduction to cardinality.
-The principle result that we will study will be Cantor's Theorem on Infinite Sets.
+Course Outline: The course will begin with a two-week introduction to cardinality.
+The principal result of this part of the class will be Cantor's Theorem on Infinite Sets.

 Following this we will spend about five weeks on truth functional propositional logic.
 This will involve the development of a specific propositional logic.
-The principle topics will be: the Interpolation Theorem, consistency, the Deduction Theorem, and completeness.
+The principal topics will be: the Interpolation Theorem, consistency, the Deduction Theorem, and completeness.

 Next, we will spend about 3 weeks on first order predicate logic.
-As before, we will develop a predicate logic.
-Our principle topics will be: models, proofs, consistency, and model isomorphisms.
+As before, we will develop a specific language for a predicate logic.
+Our principal topics will be: models, proofs, consistency, and model isomorphisms.